ashishpatel26/Treasure-of-Transformers/README.md

 #### Instruction

-* All blogs have links and some links contains different languages blog such as Chinese, Korean etc. for this Please use [Google Tranlater Page Convert](https://chrome.google.com/webstore/detail/google-translate/aapbdbdomjkkjkaonfhkkikfgjllcleb?hl=en).
+* All blogs have links and some links contains different languages blog such as Chinese, Korean etc. for this Please use [Google Translater Page Convert](https://chrome.google.com/webstore/detail/google-translate/aapbdbdomjkkjkaonfhkkikfgjllcleb?hl=en).

 ---